Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Methodology

 where $\{S_j\}_{j=1}^Q$ are $Q$ derivative operators that we believe should be present in the system, such as $\partial_t u$, $\partial_{tt} u$, $\partial_{x_1} u$, $\partial_{x_2} u$, $\partial_{x_1x_1} u$, $\partial_{x_1x_2} u$, $\partial_{x_2x_2}u$, and more.

 The inherent local combinatorial nature of the PDE representation decouples the values of $u$ and its derivatives across different sampling locations, thereby significantly reducing the learning complexity and the amount of training data required.
 For instance, consider sampling the input function $f$ and output function $u$ on a $128 \times 128$ grid.
-A single pair of discretized input and output functions, denoted as $(\f, \u)$, is typically insufficient for a neural operator to effectively learn the mapping $f \rightarrow u$.
-However, this pair can be decomposed into $128 \times 128 = 16,384$ training data points across various (spatial and temporal) locations, which can be used to train $\phi$ as outlined in \eqref{eq:pde-learn}.
-This decomposition provides rich information that reveals the local relationships between those derivatives.
-Therefore, even with a small number of $(\f, \u)$ pairs, we hypothesize that the learning of the PDE system $\mathcal{N}$ through our formulation in \eqref{eq:pde-learn} can still yield high accuracy in predicting $f(\cdot)$ as in~\eqref{eq:pde}.
+A single pair of discretized input and output functions, denoted as $(\f, \u)$, is typically insufficient for training a neural operator, because learning the mapping $f \rightarrow u$ requires abundant global information.
+However, this pair can be decomposed into $128 \times 128 = 16,384$ training data points across various (spatial and temporal) locations to train $\phi$ as outlined in \eqref{eq:pde-learn}.
+We use each point of the grid to construct a training sample.
+This decomposition provides rich information about the \textit{local} relationships between those derivatives.
+Therefore, even with a small number of $(\f, \u)$ pairs, we hypothesize that the learning of the PDE system $\mathcal{N}$ through our formulation in \eqref{eq:pde-learn} can still yield promising accuracy in predicting $f(\cdot)$ as in~\eqref{eq:pde}.